edarruiz/ArchitectCodingChallenge/README.md

 > - **Serilog, version 3.0.1** will be used as framwork for logging;

 ## 5. Conclusion
-I expect my implementation fulfill your expectations, as well, provide you the desired technical results you are looking for.
+I expect my implementation fulfill your expectations, as well, provide you the desired technical details and results you are looking for.

 If you have any questions or need any additional information or explanation, feel free to contact me.
 I'll be available and ready.